4 min read

 Flex some design muscles

-Once you’re in familiar territory, why not pull out a couple of tricks from your day job as a designer?
+Once you’ve landed on a plan, why not pull out a couple of tricks from your day job as a designer?
 Use whitespace, pay attention to your design elements, be deliberate with typography, and wrap it all up in a Figma-based presentation.
-That way, you’ve maximized your chances of getting your colleague/partner/renovation buddy on board with your vision.
+That way, you’ve maximized your chances of getting your client/partner/renovation buddy on board with your vision.